bluekitchen/btstack/port/renesas-tb-s1ja-cc256x/README.md

 ## GATT Database
 In BTstack, the GATT Database is defined via the .gatt file in the example folder.
-The Makefile contains rules to update the .h file when the .gatt was modified.
+The create_examples.py script converts the .gatt files into a corresponding .h for the project.
+After updating a .gatt file, the .h can be updated manually by running the provided update_gatt_db.sh or update_gatt_db.bat scripts.

-Note: In theory, this can be integrated into the Eclipse project, in fact, it's easy to configure it as an Eclipse Builder, but it got tricky to get it working with templates.
+Note: In theory, this can be integrated into the e2 Studio/Eclipse project.

 ## ToDo